-Finance expenses that resulted from fair value changes consist of fair value changes in money market funds of €67 thousand (2021: €87 thousand; 2020: nil) and fair value changes in the ELOC purchased put option of €696 thousand (2021 and 2020: nil) (see note 21).
-In 2021 fair value changes also included foreign currency exchange contract loss of €15,532 thousand.
-In 2020 fair value changes consisted of fair value changes from the embedded derivatives of the convertible loans of €15,222 thousand.
-In 2021, the foreign currency exchange contract was related to the funds from the Reorganization expected to be received in USD.
-There are no convertible loans or investments in money market funds outstanding as of December 31, 2022.
+In 2022, the finance expenses that resulted from fair value changes consisted of fair value changes in money market funds of €67 thousand (2021: €87 thousand) and fair value changes in the ELOC purchased put option of €696 thousand (2021: nil) (see note 21).

+In 2021, fair value changes also included the loss from a foreign currency exchange contract of €15,532 thousand.
+The foreign currency exchange contract was related to the funds from the Reorganization expected to be received in USD.